Shopify/slate/packages/slate-sections-plugin/README.md

 ## Sections as Folders

-You may separate your schema from your liquid by creating a folder for your section.
-This increases maintainability and provides syntax highlighting on your json objects.
+You can separate a schema from your Liquid template by creating a folder for each section.
+This increases maintainability and provides syntax highlighting for your JSON schema objects.

 In order to have separate schema files, you must create a folder for the section and within that folder you need a `template.liquid` which will take the name of the directory it is in, and you may optionally have a `schema.json` file with contents that will be appended to the liquid in `{% schema %}` tags.